bigmanred/Login-macro/README.md

 5. Press `F6` to exit the script.

 ## Script Details
 - **Loop:** The script continuously checks if the Path of Exile window is open.
 If it is, it sends a simulated "Enter" keypress to the game window every 350 milliseconds.
-This can be useful for certain in-game activities where repeated Enter presses are required.
+This can be useful for tabbing out and using your computer for other things (browsing reddit, etc.)
 - **Exit Hotkey (`F6`):** Pressing `F6` terminates the script and exits.

 ## Notes